************ Sermon on Mark 2:5 ************

 B When Jesus sees the crippled man He says, "Son, your sins are forgiven."
 This pronouncement is surprising, to say the least, because it seems inappropriate and even irrelevant to the immediate situation.
 The man is paralyzed.
 His friends go to the trouble to bring him to Jesus and dig their way through the roof not to get his sins forgiven but his body healed.
 They, with the crowd, are expecting a miracle, a healing.

-C The Pharisees take great exception to these words of Jesus:
+C The Pharisees take great exception to these words of Jesus and in their thoughts accuse Him of blasphemy:

 II Christ Demonstrates His Authority to Forgive

-In fact, though, forgiveness of sins is harder, much harder, than healing.
-Any prophet or faith healer can heal but only God can forgive sins.
-Furthermore, grace is never cheap or easy for God.
+It is hard to prove forgiveness and we know it is hard to accomplish forgiveness.
+Grace is never cheap or easy for God.
 Don't forget, forgiveness comes only by way of the cross and grave.
 God had to curse and crucify His only Son in order to forgive.
 No, forgiveness is not easy at all; grace is not cheap; blood had to be spilled at the cross.

-B In order to show that He is more than just a lot of talk, to show that He really does have the authority to forgive sins, Jesus commands the paralytic, "Get up, take your mat and go home."
-To everyone's amazement the paralytic stood up, took his mat and walked out in full view of them all.
-Imagine this: a man who is paralyzed for years, a man who has to be brought to Jesus on a bed by four friends, this man at the word of Jesus stand up, picks up his bed, and walks out.
+C In order to show that He is more than just a lot of talk, to show that He really does have the authority to forgive sins, Jesus gives the paralytic three separate commands: "Get up."
+"Take your mat."
+"Go home."
+To everyone's amazement the paralytic stood up, took his mat, and walked out in full view of them all.
+Imagine this: a man who is paralyzed for years, a man who has to be brought to Jesus on a bed by four friends, this man at the word of Jesus stands up, picks up his bed, and walks out.
+He is completely healed.
+He is instantly healed.
 What a miracle!

-C This miracle of Jesus shows that His is the power and authority to forgive sins.
+This miracle of Jesus shows that His is the power and authority to forgive sins.
 Even the scribes and Pharisees have to admit this.
-When they look at the Old Testament they see there that sin and disease, forgiveness and healing, are frequently interrelated concepts.
-Look at Psalm 103, for instance.
-David cries out,
+When they look at the Old Testament they see there a connection between sin and disease, forgiveness and healing.

 (Ps 41:4) I said, "O LORD, have mercy on me; heal me, for I have sinned against you."